antony/svelte-carousel/readme.md

 Carousel which uses flexbox, and will scale to its largest piece of content.

+**__DEPRECATED__**

+This repository is now deprecated, since glidejs is equally lightweight, has more features, and is easy to integrate into Svelte.

 ### Demo

 To run a demo, check this project out and run `npm run dev`